AvaProtocol/OAK-docs/_docs/time-automation-explained.md

 ## Scheduling a cross-chain task (scheduleXcmpTask)
 Automate a future transaction using the available RPCs or [OAK.js](https://docs.oak.tech/docs/oak-js/).

-OAK (Turing) will communicate the encoded extrinsic call to the specified parachain at the scheduled time(s) using a proxy that can be used only for future transactions and only by OAK (Turing) via XCM.
+Ava Protocol (Turing) will communicate the encoded extrinsic call to the specified parachain at the scheduled time(s) using a proxy that can be used only for future transactions and only by Ava Protocol (Turing) via XCM.

 #### API
 ```rust